 Furthermore, this body is not produced by me or any other minister.
 The Holy Spirit and Christ produce the Church, not me.
 Furthermore, Christ, not me, is the head of that body.

 So where does that leave me?
 Well, certainly in a subsidiary role to Christ and to the Holy Spirit.
 My job is not to produce or create the church.
-My job is helping that body function properly--not producing it.
+My job is helping that body function properly.

 Paul doesn't press his analogy of the body very far.
 However, I've been wondering: Which part of the body would the pastor be?

 Perhaps one logical part for a pastor to be would be the spinal cord, although like most analogies, it is not perfect, so don't carry it too far.
 Think about it, though.
 Our spinal cord is the central nervous system that enables our body to function properly.
 And the pastor is the one who equips the other members of the body for their particular service.
 If the spinal cord is defective, the body will not function properly.
 And if the pastor is defective, the body of Christ will suffer.

 Equipping people for service in the body of Christ means much more than witnessing training--although that is probably included.
 It means helping each Christian discover his peculiar spiritual gift and then aiding him to exercise it in his intended place in the Church of Jesus Christ.
-Equipping is more than going through the content of a book like Meet My Saviour on five successive Wednesday evenings.
+Equipping is more than going through the content of a book like Meet My Saviour on five successive Wednesday evening meetings.
 It means helping old sister Jones (who has a disability) to become an active part of the body of Christ by encouraging and empowering her to discover her spiritual gift, then aiding her in exercising that gift.

 Young ministers often talk about being "called to preach."
 I must confess I've probably used the term myself.
 However, I've come to see that saying I have "a call to preach" may reflect some self-centeredness.